Build your first dashboard

 Understanding the Dashboards tool

-Think of dashboards as the "storefront window" for your graph data - they display the most important insights in an accessible, visual format that business users can interact with without writing code.
+Dashboards serve as the "storefront window" for your graph data - they display the most important insights in a visual format.

-In Aura Dashboards, you have access to an integrated AI tool that allows you to quickly prototype and build production-ready dashboards.
+The AI tool allows you to quickly prototype and build production-ready dashboards.

 dashboard_connect